-• Behavioral and Health Sciences
+• Behavioral and Health Sciences Department

-Counseling Psychology, Cross-Cultural Nursing (LPN/RN), Nursing (RN), Allied Health, Pre-Professional Health Sciences (concentration).
+Counseling Psychology, and the following cooperative and consortial programs: Cross-Cultural Nursing (LPN/RN), Nursing (RN), Allied Health, Pre-Professional Health Sciences (concentration).
 Cooperative programs in Nursing and Cross-Cultural Nursing and Allied Health fields are offered in partnership with Northeast Iowa Community College.
 The concentration in Pre-Professional Health Sciences is offered in partnership with the University of Dubuque.